vishnuabhi4/Data-Structure-JS/Array/Exercise-median-of-two-sorted-array.md

 * It assigns the value of 0 to left and the value of nums1.length - 1 to right using array destructuring 12.
 * The square brackets [ ] create an array with two elements, where the first element is 0 and the second element is nums1.length - 1.
 * The destructuring assignment syntax let [left, right] = assigns the first element of the array to left and the second element of the array to right.
+### `const getLeft = (nums, index) => (0 <= index ? nums[index] : -Infinity);`
+* In the given code, index is a parameter of the functions getLeft and getRight.
+It is used to access the elements of the nums array.
+The nums parameter is an array of numbers, and index is the index of the element that needs to be accessed.
+If the index is out of bounds, getLeft returns -Infinity, and getRight returns Infinity
+###  `const [aLeft, bLeft] = [getLeft(nums1, mid1), getLeft(nums2, mid2)]`
+* It is a destructuring assignment statement.
+It assigns the return values of the getLeft function to the variables aLeft and bLeft.
+The getLeft function takes two arguments: nums and index. nums is an array of numbers, and index is the index of the element that needs to be accessed.
+If the index is out of bounds, getLeft returns -Infinity 1